-Before commencing shipping operations Baffinland (Sustainable Development) must receive written confirmation from the Mittimatalik Hunter and Trappers Organization (MHTO) that the sea ice is no longer being used by community members.
-No transits to Milne Port will be permitted until a letter of confirmation is received from MHTO.
+• Before commencing shipping operations Baffinland (Sustainable Development) must receive written confirmation from the Mittimatalik Hunter and Trappers Organization (MHTO) that the floe edge has been closed for hunting.

-5.3.2 ENVIRONMENTAL
+5.3.2 Environmental

 Each season's shipping activities will be governed by prevailing ice conditions and a commitment that landfast ice must have broken along the entire shipping corridor prior to commencement of icebreaking and ice management operations.